lion76244/weather-dashboard-joycekamdem/docs/week11_reflection.md

 ⚠️ Section 6: Risk Assessment
 Identify at least 3 potential risks and how you’ll handle them.
+My Api does not connect with the key -- troubleshoot the key or revert my gui is not linking correctly --check the code and errors my main gets messed up --revert to an old version

 Risk	Likelihood (High/Med/Low)	Impact (High/Med/Low)	Mitigation Plan API Rate Limit	Medium	Medium	Add delays or cache recent results

 🤝 Section 7: Support Requests
 What specific help will you ask for in office hours or on Slack?
+I will ask for breakdown on the errors I am having, and check-ins for progress.

 ✅ Section 8: Before Monday (Start of Week 12)
 Complete these setup steps before Monday: